 Hello.
 My name is Andrew and this is my website.
 I see it as a kind of junk shop, full of all my stuff.
 Because, it seems, I do a lot of stuff.
 I write novels, short stories, and screenplays, and am also a filmmaker, having directed a (very) low budget post-apocalyptic feature film in 2011, and more recently, writing and directing, or just writing, several short films.

 My journey has been a winding one.
-I was born in Derby, England, in 1975 to working class parents, and grew up with an interest in the supernatural, the films of Spielberg and Lucas, horror movies, Pink Floyd, R.E.M. and making handy-cam films with my mates on Saturday afternoons (we remade the likes of Teen Wolf, Die Hard and Back to the Future all in my mate’s back garden – the films were as good as you can imagine.)
+I was born in Derby, England, in 1975 to working class parents, and grew up with an interest in the supernatural, the films of Spielberg and Lucas, horror movies, hanging out down the video shop, and making handy-cam films with my mates on Saturday afternoons (we remade the likes of Teen Wolf, Die Hard and Back to the Future all in my mate’s back garden – the films were as good as you can imagine.)

 I saw them all as stop gaps while I worked on my own projects, to the continued detriment of my bank balance.

 In the late 90s I played lead guitar in a rock band.
 We got signed, made a single, played London, thought we were famous, and, subsequently, imploded.
 I do, however, still maintain we had some pretty good tunes.

 I wrote and directed the aforementioned low budget feature A Reckoning in 2011, which starred Leslie Simpson (Dog Soldiers, Doomsday) and writer/director Axelle Carolyn (Tales of Halloween, The Manor).
 The film was acclaimed by many who saw it.
 Unfortunately, only about twelve people saw it.

 That film took me two years to make and kind of took me out of the filmmaking game for a few years.